ExpressLRS/ExpressLRS/PCB/20x20_RX_0805_SMD/README.md

  ## Ordering

  * I've had good results using JLCPCB (https://jlcpcb.com/).
 Upload the .zip file in this repo and adjust any PCB parameters that you want (defaults work fine).
+ * A super-lightweight build can be achieved by going to a 0.6mm PCB thickness (without an increase to cost)